leilaghazvini/leilaghazvini.github.io/_projects/quiz.md

                 ]
             },
             {
-                question: "How many housemates did you have in college (not including yourself)? ",
+                question: "How many housemates did you have in college (not including yourself)?",
                 answers: [
                     { text: "1-2", category: "C" },
                     { text: "3-5", category: "A" },